 In this article, we share useful knowledge and tips about the shelf life of red onions

-And so much exciting facts you need to know about your red onions.
+And so many exciting facts you need to know about your red onions.

 How Long Does Red Onions Last Once Cut?